elelay/jedit-trackers-kinto/README.md

 Indexes are not available yet.
 They could help make some queries quicker (like missed tickets).
 I'm considering saving indexes myself in the stats collection (for instance a document with all ticket ids by num).

+Full-text indexing is a good fit for a webworker.
+I'll have to look into that...